Bigby-wolf2333/Data_Pipeline_AWS_Queue/README.md

 1. Allow the application to be deployed as individual consumers of the SQS queue for scalability.
 2. Implement auditing and monitoring components for improved data integrity and system performance.
 3. Set up CI/CD pipelines for automated testing, building Docker images, and deploying to production environments.
-4. It is okay to replace duplicate data on the Postgres table
-5. Assume the project set up is done